Why teach pre-reading repertoire

 Romantic/20th Century (I join together because the style starts to get more complicated and not necessarily as different as Baroque and Classical.)

-American, French or French prep, Germanic, Ethnic or non-western, 20th Century idioms, Chopin or Chopin prep, Russian, Jazz/pop
+American, Impressionist, Germanic, Non-western, 20th Century idioms, Chopin or Chopin prep, Russian, Jazz/pop

 Here is a link to what my planning sheet looks like Sample Planning Outline